ibm-cloud-docs/EventStreams/eventstreams111.md

 # Using Kafka Streams with {{site.data.keyword.messagehub}}
 {: #kafka_streams }

 The topic APIs work with {{site.data.keyword.messagehub}} with no setup required.
-Specify your SASL credentials using <code>sasl.jaas.config</code> or a JAAS file and set <code>replication.factor</code> to 3 if you're using the Enterprise plan or 4 if you're using the Standard plan.
+Specify your SASL credentials using <code>sasl.jaas.config</code> or a JAAS file and set <code>replication.factor</code> to 3.
 {: shortdesc}

 Ensure that you are using Streams at 0.10.2, or later.